mbursa/sim5/doc/sim5lib-doc.md

     DEVICEFUNC double disk_nt_r_min()

 Provides minimal value for radius for which the functions provide valid results.
-For NT disk, this corresponds to the radius of marginally stable orbit (r_ms), where there is zero torque in the fluid.
+For NT disk, this corresponds to the radius of the marginally stable orbit (r_ms, also known as ISCO), where there is zero torque in the fluid.

 **Return value**